Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Experimental methods

 \subsection{Determination of humidity dependant Young's modulus}

 One extracted fiber sample is shown in Fig.~\ref{fig:Mechanical Model setup}(a).
-The fiber was glued at both ends and then force is applied on different positions on the fiber as illustrated in the sub-figure (b).
-The force-distance curves were recorded for 9 segments framed in the sub-figure (a).
+The fiber was glued at both ends.
+Apart from standard bending experiments, we performed a scanning-like bending test, as we applied the load along the fiber length direction as illustrated in sub-figure (e).
+This aims to cover local inhomogeneity induced variations and give a proper statistical evaluation later on.

 The fiber is modelled mechanically by using the beam model illustrated in Fig.~\ref{fig:Mechanical Model setup}(b).
 Based on the images, the fiber cross section is close to a hollow ellipse shown in Fig.~\ref{fig:Mechanical Model setup}(c).
-By use of the Euler beam theory, the differential equation governing the deflection $w$ of the fiber and the corresponding solutions are given as:
+By use of the Euler beam theory, the differential equation governing the deflection $ \delta$ of the fiber and the corresponding solutions are given as:

-where $w$ denotes the deflection, $E$ the longitudinal Young's modulus, $F$ the loading force, $M$ the internal reaction moment, $I=\frac{\pi}{4}\left(c_{0}^{3}d_{0}-c_{i}^{3}d_{i}\right)$ the area moment of the assumed cross-section with $c_i, d_i$ and $c_o, d_o$ the main axes of the inner and of the outer ellipse, respectively.
+where $\delta$ denotes the deflection, $E$ the longitudinal Young's modulus, $F$ the loading force, $M$ the internal reaction moment, $I=\frac{\pi}{4}\left(c_{0}^{3}d_{0}-c_{i}^{3}d_{i}\right)$ the area moment of the assumed cross-section with $c_i, d_i$ and $c_o, d_o$ the main axes of the inner and of the outer ellipse, respectively.
 Eqs.~(\ref{eq:Deflection}) and (\ref{eq:deflection}) can be obtained by calculating the internal reaction moment $M$ and integrating Eq.~\ref{eq:diff}.
-Then, using the boundary values $w(0)=w(a+b)=0$ and $w'(0)=w'(a+b)=0$ for the integration constants.
+Then, using the boundary values $\delta(0)=\delta(a+b)=0$ and $\delta'(0)=\delta'(a+b)=0$ for the integration constants.
 Detailed procedure about solving statically indeterminate beam systems can be found in \cite{gross2009technische}.
 Using these equations, the average longitudinal Young's modulus $E$ is obtained by minimizing the difference between the measured and the calculated deflection from tapping different segments of the fiber via the least square approach:

 where the positive constant $tol$ is the tolerance.
-One obtains, in fact, first the solution for $E\bar{I}$, and then determine the average $E$ along the fiber sections by further dividing the value $\bar{I}=mean(I)$, which denotes the averaged area moment along the the fiber segments.
+One obtains, in fact, first the solution for $E\bar{I}$, and then determines the average $E$ along the fiber sections by further dividing the value $\bar{I}=mean(I)$, which denotes the averaged area moment along the the fiber segments.
+This procedure was performed for every tested fiber at given load and RH level.